-- K. "Student Organization" shall mean a University recognized or registered student organization which has complied with the formal requirements of official recognition or registration set forth in the Policy on Recognition and Registration of Student Organizations. - L. "Working day" refers to any day of the week excluding Saturdays, Sundays and official University holidays. - M. "University premises" shall mean (1) any University owned or controlled property or (2) non-University property during the period of time when it is used for authorized University functions including, but not limited to, registration, classroom or laboratory instruction, lectures, concerts, receptions, assemblies, intramural activities or intercollegiate athletic events.
-University premises do not include off-campus property used for student organization events or activities. - N. The term "reckless" shall mean conduct which one knows or should reasonably be expected to know would create a substantial risk of harm to persons or property or which would otherwise be likely to result in interference with authorized University functions. - O. All other terms have their natural meaning unless the context otherwise dictates.
+- (J) "University" and "Institution" shall mean Cleveland State University and, collectively, those responsible for its operation. - (K) "University Official" shall mean any member of the university community acting in an official capacity, upholding and enforcing rules, regulations, and policies of the university. - (L) "University Premises" shall mean (1) any university owned or controlled property or (2) non-university property during the period of time when it is used for authorized university functions including, but not limited to, registration, classroom or laboratory instruction, lectures, concerts, receptions, assemblies, intramural activities or intercollegiate athletic events.
+University premises do not include off-campus property used for student organization events or activities. - (M) "Vice Provost/Vice President" shall mean the administrative officer bearing such title, related title, or designee. - (N) "Working Day" refers to any day of the week excluding Saturdays, Sundays and official university holidays. - (O) All other terms have their natural meaning unless the context otherwise dictates.
 Singular terms may be read as plural when appropriate.
-"And" shall mean "or" and visa versa when appropriate.
+"And" shall mean "or" and vice versa when appropriate.